makrozai/netzun-challenge/frontend/README.rst

 Feedback (optional)
 -------------------

-Here at EquipIndustry feedbacks are part of our culture, so it would be very rewarding if you could contribute with our hiring process by giving us your opinions on the challenge.
+Here at Netzun feedbacks are part of our culture, so it would be very rewarding if you could contribute with our hiring process by giving us your opinions on the challenge.
 We would like you to send it even if you didn't finish the challenge.